tes3mp-scripts/CustomAlchemy/Readme.md

 * `apparatuses` necessary data about all the alchemy apparatuses used.
 Can be used to make custom alchemy tools.
 * `ingredients` necessary data about all the ingredients.
 By default only contains ingredients from the original game and the expansions, has to be edited to accomodate for mods.
 Can also be used to make custom ingredients.
 For information about numeric values consult the table below.
 * `effects` necessary data for magical effects.
 For information about numeric values consult the table below.

+Commands:
+* `caimportesps` load ingredient and apparatus data from ESPs

 Potion effects
 ---